Last Shot of Johnnie Walker (fiction word count: 150)

 The owner, also the bartender, seemed so fulfilled to own this dive of a hotel.

-With that last shot of Johnny Walker, the emptiness I was escaping surfaced.
+With that last shot of Johnnie Walker, the emptiness I was escaping surfaced.

 Traveling can be used to enrich or to escape.